 An evening of drinking ended tragically when Alexander shot through and through one of his generals, Cleitos.
 Cleitos was one of Alexander’s closest and most loyal officers, often referred to as Cleitos the Black because of his dark skin.

 The incident took place at a banquet in Samarkand, Sogdiana (now Uzbekistan).
 Alexander and his generals were celebrating their recent victories in the region.
 The atmosphere was festive and the alcohol flowed freely.
-Over the course of the evening, the men began to discuss Alexander’s achievements and the importance of his command.
+Throughout the evening, the men began to discuss Alexander’s achievements and the importance of his command.

 As the conversation progressed, Cleitos criticized some of Alexander’s decisions, notably his tendency to adopt Persian customs, which had been frowned upon by some Macedonians.